d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 ## Last but not least

-You may be thinking:"Is this tutorial only meant for LEDs and resistors?"
-Well definitely not!
  This tutorial is meant for you to know that with every component that you use, you will need to decide for yourself wether it fits the circuit or not; be it simple components like LEDs and buzzers to more advanced (*and more expensive*) components like LCD displays and sensors!

 One thing that is great when you explore the Arduino ecosystem is the immense amount of community support.
 When in doubt, always ask.
 As an individual learning 21st century digital skills, there are lots of platforms where your queries can be answered.
 It is just a matter of wether you would want to go and find the correct resources or not.